The 6.8 Western looks poised to become the hottest new round for long-range shooting at big game.

 Ballistics Data and Initial Ammo Offerings

 So, we're liking what we're hearing so far.
 More energy than 6.5 Creedmoor, 7mm Rem Mag and 6.5 PRC, with less recoil than a .300 Win Mag?
 Sounds like these companies have a winner on their hands already.
 Let's talk ballistics.
 What can you expect the first time you take one out to the target range.
 The long bullet, short case and 35-degree shoulder on the bottleneck do give the 6.8 Western something of an odd appearance that may be a bit deceiving of the round's capabilities on first glance.

 It appears Winchester is coming out of the corner swinging by offering the 6.8 in three of their higher-grade ammo lines.
 Even though we and probably many others are going to see the 6.8 Western as primarily a hunting round, they're offering a 170-grain version of the bullet in their "Match" line intended for competitive target shooting.
-According to Winchester's data, expect 2,910-fps out of the muzzle and 2,762-fps at 100 yards delivering about 2,879-foot pounds of energy at that distance.
+According to Winchester's data, expect between 2,910-fps and 2,762-fps of muzzle velocity at 100 yards delivering about 2,879-foot pounds of energy at that distance.